cyb3rxp/awesome-soc/README.md

 Those are my view, based on my own experience as SOC/CSIRT analyst and team manager, as well as well-known papers.
 Focus is more on SOC than on CERT/CSIRT.

 NB: Generally speaking, SOC here refers to detection activity, and CERT/CSIRT to incident response activity.
+CERT refers to a (formerly) US trademark, run by [CERT-CC](https://www.sei.cmu.edu/about/divisions/cert/index.cfm), but I prefer the term CSIRT.

 # ToC
 * [Must read](https://github.com/cyb3rxp/awesome-soc/blob/main/README.md#must-read)